UX COACH

 Home > Blog >

-3 min read - July 7, 2023
+3 min read - Latest update: May 28, 2024

-Last week, Joanna interviewed her mentor and colleague, Marjan Geerts, about her journey as a Senior UX designer, along with her roles balancing business ownership and motherhood.
+UX/UI designer Joanna interviewed her mentor and colleague, Marjan Geerts, about her journey as a Senior UX designer, along with her roles balancing business ownership and motherhood.
 Marjan is a UX designer with over 15+ years of experience.
 She is also the founder of UX Coach and a mother of two.
 But how does she juggle it all?
 Read and find out!

 How long have you been in the UX design field and what inspired you to pursue this field?